heavyai/heavyai/docs/source/contributing.rst

 -----------------------------

 heavyai is written in plain Python 3 (i.e. no Cython), and as such, doesn't require any specialized development environment outside of installing the dependencies.
-However, we do suggest creating a new conda development enviornment with the provided conda `environment.yml` file to ensure that your changes work without relying on unspecified system-level Python packages.
+However, we do suggest creating a new conda development environment with the provided conda `environment.yml` file to ensure that your changes work without relying on unspecified system-level Python packages.